-Breaking out the grill this weekend?
+Breaking out the grill this Memorial Day?
 Delicious BBQ foods to pair with Guinness beers.

-Memorial Day weekend is here, heralding the start of summer: sunshine, time spent outdoors with family and friends, and, of course, BBQs.
+Summer is here - time for sunshine, time spent outdoors with family and friends, fireworks, and, of course, BBQs.

 To make sure that your grill game is on point, a little knowledge of what beverages pair best with different grilled delights is a great thing to have.
 Don’t worry Guinness fans, we have you covered with the following BBQ food pairing tips.